saieswarungarala/IOT-WiFi/things_speak_/READ ME_THINGSPEAK.md

-#  ESP 32 Things Speak
+# Sending Sensor data from ESP 32 to Things speak

 # Description
 The main aim of this experiment is how to send the SHT 40 sensor data to the things speak and